OSC/ood_support/README.md

 ##### File ACL Methods

-List of class methods on the `Nfs4ACL` object used to create an ACL object.
+List of class methods on the `Nfs4ACL` object used to access/modify a file's ACL.
+For all class methods an `Nfs4ACL` object is created and returned.

 ```ruby
 # Get the file/directory ACLs for a given path